($1,161) Cost to ship a car from Wichita, KS to San Francisco, CA

 The time of the year

-Seasonal demand and weather conditions in both Wichita and San Francisco can impact car shipping prices.
+Both seasonal trends and local weather in Wichita and San Francisco can influence what you’ll pay for car shipping.

 Wichita experiences hot, humid summers and cold, dry winters.
 Wichita often experiences severe weather with thunderstorms occurring frequently during the spring and summer.
 These occasionally bring large hail and frequent lightning.
 Be sure to check your weather app to avoid hail and lightning.